hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 1.16 million USD <br/>
 **Funders:** Norway Ministry Of Foreign Affairs

-The goals of the project are to introduce effective solid waste management in 5 cities and to reduce the amount of plastic waste entering the ocean.
+The aims of this project are to introduce effective solid waste management systems in 5 cities and, as a result, to reduce the amount of marine plastic pollution.
-This includes:
+The goals are to:
-* conducting studies of the solid waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
+* conduct studies of the solid waste management (SWM) systems in 5 cities (Ha Long, Quy Nhon, Mui Ne, Binh Duong and Da Lat)
-* creating action plans for capacity building
+* create action plans for capacity building
-* establishing a revolving loan fund managed by the Women’s Union
+* establish revolving loan funds managed by the Women’s Union
-* educating government officials on SWM and reduction of plastic waste
+* educate government officials on SWM and reduction of plastic waste
-* developing a circular economy training programme
+* develop a circular economy training programme

 In 2019, a study of the SWM systems in Binh Duong was completed.
 In 2021, a draft decree on circular economy was submitted to the government and the Vietnam Circular Economy Hub was launched.

-**SDG 5 “Gender equality”:**

-**SDG 9 "Industry, innovation and infrastructure":**

-**SDG 12 "Responsible consumption and production":**

-**SDG 15 "Life on land":**
+**Conclusion:** The focus on improving waste picker access to credit and education of government officials on SWM and reduction of plastic waste are the strengths of this project.
+This project will likely have to be followed by a project focussed on building necessary waste management infrastructure.

+**SDG 5 "Gender equality":** Establishing revolving loan funds managed by the Women’s Union will improve women's access to credit and support their financial independence and wellbeing.

+**SDG 11 "Sustainable cities and communities":** Introducing effective solid waste management systems in cities will allow them to be more sustainable.

+**SDG 14 "Life below water":** Improving plastic waste management on land will reduce marine plastic pollution originating from cities in Vietnam.